Stretching (body piercing): Asian hill tribes

 The Lahu tribe from Thailand and the Karen-Padaung from Myanmar are two known Asian tribes that practice ear stretching.
 They both believe that they should wear as much jewelry as possible because ears are revered as sacred.

 Indigenous peoples of the Americas

-Aztec and Mayan men are traditionally known to have had stretched ears.
+Aztec and Maya men are traditionally known to have had stretched ears.
 The Aztecs crafted plugs from gold and silver for the higher-class men whereas the lower class wore materials such as shells, wood, and copper.
 The same idea can be seen with the Mayas.
 High-class men wore jade plugs, and the rest of society used bone, stone, and wood.
 Another example of this occurs in the Moche culture of Northern Peru, who used similar techniques and jewelry to stretch their earlobes as a symbol of status and strength.

 Taíno men and women of the Greater Antilles were recorded by explorer Christopher Columbus as having stretched ears.